 When archaeologists excavated the site, they discovered pot fragments that dated back to prehistoric times and the Bronze Age (3000 BC – 1200 BC).
 Furthermore, other items uncovered included early Christian stone furnishings, glass, bone, fresco-painted plaster, ceramic and metal objects, and models of Roman coins.

-While at Crljivica Stećci, look for the two ridge stećci which belongs to Jerko Kustražić and his wife Vladna.
+While at Velika and Mala Crljivica, look for the two ridge stećci which belongs to Jerko Kustražić and his wife Vladna.
 It was possible that the Kustražićs owned part of this site in the mid-15th century as evidenced by their specialized tomb and written documents.

-Considered to be some of the more notable and studied Stećci are the Kustražić stećci.
-This is because the family name is written in Cyrillic script directly on the tomb.
+Considered to be some of the more notable and studied stećci are the Kustražić stećci.
+The family’s name is inscribed on the tomb in Cyrillic.

 Here is an interesting fact.
-Researchers believe this area was ruled by three noble families in the 14th and 15th centuries.
-The family’s surnames were the Nelipićes, Jurjević-Vlatkovićes, and Kosačas.
+During the 14th and 15th centuries, researchers believe three noble families ruled in this area.
+Furthermore, the family’s surnames were the Nelipićes, Jurjević-Vlatkovićes, and Kosačas.

-Discovered in the area surrounding the Crljivica Stecci are the remains of five different churches.
+Discovered in the area surrounding Velika and Mala Crljivica are the remains of five different churches.
 This illustrated the many religious changes which occurred during the mid-5th to the beginning of the 10th century.

 Additionally, historians classify this period as the late Antiquity and the Early Middle Ages.
 During the late Antiquity, the Roman Empire went through many drastic changes—socially, culturally, and organizationally—which interestingly enough started with Diocletian’s reign.